 Rick has a history of leadership in developing community-based education, activity and intervention programs on behalf of young people and their families, including those experiencing significant personal and social challenges.
 He provides training and technical assistance in academic enrichment and social/emotional learning topics for afterschool, school, other service providers, and also leads programs for parents and youth as well.
 Rick worked on UNH Cooperative Extension’s Youth & Family Resiliency Team, developing and supporting out-of-school time activities for children across the state, including 4-H and 21st Century Community Learning Centers.
 He is a certified Youth and Teen Mental Health First Aid instructor and is trained to implement the Mindful Schools curriculum with school aged youth.
 Rick is especially interested in helping young people express their voice, overcome challenges and experience emotional wellness through mindful, kind and peaceful practice.
 Credentials held: NH ASMP WT, F, AP

 Heidi Belle-Isle, M.Ed.

 Laura is a trained facilitator of the CATCH Kids Club curriculum.
 She enjoys bringing her hoola hoops and frisbees all over New Hampshire to teach fun games to afterschool professionals.
-Laura has a BS in Community Health Education and is working toward earning a Masters in Organizational Leadership at Southern New Hampshire University.
-She brings experience in worksite health, health and nutrition coaching, childhood obesity prevention, trainings, and education.
+Laura has a master’s degree in organizational leadership and a bachelor’s degree in community health education.
+She brings experience in leadership, worksite health, health and nutrition coaching, childhood obesity prevention, trainings, and education.
 She strives to align herself with programs and initiatives that help kids develop a lifelong love for healthy eating and physical activity.
 Credentials held: NH ASMP AP

 Jessica Ireland, B.A.